 Florida Exotic Bird Sanctuary in Hudson, Florida

 This beautiful sanctuary houses 8 different species of parrots.
-You can see chatty African Greys, Rainbowy Conures, or even bright blue Hyacinth Macaws.
+You can see chatty African Greys, Rainbow Conures, or even bright blue Hyacinth Macaws.
 Many people adopt Parrots without considering the lifetime of care they’ll need.
 Parrots can live as long as humans and have their own personalities.
 The parrots at this sanctuary are primarily rescues from private homes.
 Call 1-844-FLA-BIRD to schedule a visit.

 Boyd Hill Nature Preserve’s Birds of Prey in Saint Petersburg, Florida